Cautioning and Diversion

 - The conditions attached to the caution.

-The provisions amending the Conditional Cautioning scheme under the Legal Aid, Sentencing and Punishment of Offenders Act (LASPO) Act 2012 came into effect on 8 April 2013 when the revised Code of Practice and revised Directors Guidance (7th Edition- April 2013) were published.
-Please refer to the Code and Directors Guidance elsewhere in this Guidance.
+The provisions amending the Conditional Cautioning scheme under the Legal Aid, Sentencing and Punishment of Offenders Act (LASPO) Act 2012 came into effect on 8 April 2013 when the revised Code of Practice and revised Director's Guidance (7th Edition - April 2013) were published.
+Please refer to the Code and Director's Guidance on this site.

 The main amendments are: